node-static/node-static/README.md

 import http from 'node:http';

 //
-// Create a node-static server instance to serve the './public' folder
+// Create a @node-static/node-static server instance to serve the './public' folder
 //
 const file = new statik.Server('./public');